World quantum gravity: Quantum test objects and Synge's world function: Comparison with related approaches

 The Causal Set approach assumes that spacetime is fundamentally discrete.
-This assumption is needed to capture the conformal factor of spacetime configurations through the number of points in a region.
-In the WQG approach the information associated with the conformal factor is to be found in the world function as an invariant distance.
-Fundamental discreteness of spacetime is not assumed, although the WQG model can be applied to a fundamentally discrete spacetime that provides a fundamental skeleton.
+This assumption is needed to capture the conformal factor information of spacetime configurations with the number of points.
+WQG does not assume fundamental discreteness of spacetime from the outset.
+Continuous values of $\sigma$ are summed over, including zero.
+The vision is that an ultraviolet regularization is generated dynamically when different causal relations are summed over in the path integral \cite{JiaUltravioletStructure}.